 In September 2021, Calvelli joined Booz Allen Hamilton, a global strategy and technology consulting firm, as the senior vice president of the firm’s national security business.
 In fiscal year 2020, Booz Allen Hamilton was a top 20 federal contractor with the Department of Defense, receiving over $2.3 billion.
-According to a press release, Booz Allen said “his responsibilities include overseeing the company’s work in the space segment as it aims to provide new intelligence and defense programs focused on that domain.”
+According to a press release, Booz Allen said “his responsibilities include overseeing the company’s work in the space segment as it aims to provide new technology to intelligence and defense programs focused on that domain.”
 Booz Allen executive vice president Judi Dotson touted Calvelli’s career, stating, “Frank’s deep expertise is tremendously valuable to the transformation journey of our space portfolio,” adding that “[s]pace intelligence and defense are coming together as one, and Frank will help position us in that nexus.”

 Calvelli did not respond to request for comment.

 In December 2021, President Biden nominated Calvelli to be assistant secretary of the Air Force for space acquisition, a position Congress created in 2019 within the new United States Space Force service branch.
 Booz Allen received over $735 million in contracts with the Air Force in fiscal year 2020, and the company reportedly considers the space business market to be a “top priority.”